LoganTann/macon/README.md

 The name "Maçon" (which means "mason" or "builder" in French) is derived from the [façon library](https://github.com/terkelg/facon), which served as a source of inspiration for this project.

+This is an utility I created for my internship to solve a specific issue (convert an existing JQuery codebase MVVM architecture).
+It has been successfully used to develop a feature-rich MOOC platform.

-This is an utility I created for my internship and I don't plan use my free time to add new features.
+Given the professional context, I got the authorization to make it open-source, but I don't plan use my free time to add new features.

 Still, contributions are very welcome and I'll do my best to answer pull requests, especially if it's about adding CJS+ESM support, unit tests, CI and npm release.